UnitForDataScience/Neptune-Classification/InterCoderReliability/README.md

 ### 3. Calculating_Kappa_Alpha_Score.ipynb
 a jupyter notebook that calculates Inter-coder Reliability metrics: Kappa Score and Alpha Score.
 We want to calculate the intercoder reliability scores between Sally and Trixy and also between Sally and Frenard.
 Then we want to compare the scores of Sally-Trixy and Sally-Frenard, to know whose sentences (Trixy or Frenard's) are more compatible with Sally's sentences.
+Only <b> useful </b> sentences were considered